dmitrymobidevbups/praise/readme.md

 Please Note: If you are here from Fiverr then please just wait after your application.
 You don't need to contact us again in Fiverr.
 We'll get in touch ASAP.

 ### Other Notes
 - We only need the songs (words) to be displayed no sound/music.
+The words will be displayed from the database.

 Work in progress . . .